bparanj/crystal/electronics/experiments/queue/parallel-current.md

 2. Polarity Control: Reverse the orientation of one voltage source for the subtraction experiment.
 3. Measure Current: Use Tinkercad's ammeter tool to measure the current through the load resistor instead of directly summing currents.
 4. No Ideal Current Source: Use proper resistor values to control current through the simulated sources.

-These changes adapt the experiments to Tinkercad's simulation constraints.